tboldagh/FunRootAna/README.md

                     .option(1.2).select();

 const std::string descr = option(x<0, "less than zero").option(x>0, "more than zero").select();
-// if x is 0 the select will raise an exception of unresolvable set of conditions
+// in this case (missing last - option call w/o the boolean) if x is 0 the select will raise an exception
 ```

 # TODO